eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 ####	Index Expressions

-Use an index expression to \cite[\S8, pp. 135]{Eaton2016a}:
+Use an index expression to \cite[\S8.1, pp. 135]{Eaton2016a}:
 + Reference selected elements of a matrix/vector
 + Extract selected elements of a matrix/vector

-Building blocks, or components, or an index expression:
+Building blocks, or components, or an index expression
+	\cite[\S8.1, pp. 135]{Eaton2016a}:
 + Scalar
 + Vector
 + Range
 + Operator ':' to select entire rows/columns

+When using a single index expression, we can index
+	\cite[\S8.1, pp. 135]{Eaton2016a}:
++ Vectors, and
++ Multi-dimensional arrays/matrices

+we can use *N* indices to index a higher-dimensional (up to *N*
+	dimensions) matrix/array.
+	Semicolons are used as delimiters to separate columns from each other, while colons are used to indicate columns or range of numbers along a column \cite[\S8.1, pp. 135]{Eaton2016a}.

+When we use a single index expression to index a higher-dimensional
+	matrix/array, it would process the matrix/array elements in a column-first order \cite[\S8.1, pp. 135]{Eaton2016a}.

+It is not uncommon for multiple index expressions to be equivalent
+	\cite[\S8.1, pp. 135]{Eaton2016a}.

+Use the keyword *end* to refer to the last entry of a given dimension
+	of a matrix/array; when this is used in ranges, we do not need to call size()/length()

+\cite[\S8.1, pp. 135]{Eaton2016a}